 I would recommend freezing these in small portion sizes and not in a gallon size bag (unless that is your portion).
 This will ensure you only pull out what you need since you will need to warm it up all at once.

 Also, I wouldn't pack it too tight or your macaroni will be squished.
-The one tip I can give you here is to put your bag in a bowl or glass and flip your ziplock bag top down over the sides so as you fill it you don't get the food on the outside of the bag. [enter bag holder here] I have recently discovered bag holders, so we will see how they work once I receive mine.
+The one tip I can give you here is to put your bag in a bowl or glass and flip your ziplock bag top down over the sides so as you fill it you don't get the food on the outside of the bag.
+There are bag holders available on amazon for this purpose as well.

 I absolutely love freezing bread because it keeps us from wasting it.
 We like different types of bread and there is no way to eat them all.
 So, we regularly put hamburger buns, sourdough, muffins homemade biscuits and rolls in the freezer.
-The only bread we don't freeze as often anymore is white bread, and that's because we eat it too fast.
+The only bread we don't freeze as often anymore is white bread, and that's because we eat it too fast, but you could.

 My mom likes to wrap her buns in saran wrap and then put them all in the same ziplock bag.
 My husband and I just put the bag in the freezer.
 The beauty of my mom's method is that they don't freezer burn as fast and they don't stick together.
 You decide based on the frequency of your use and your preference.